Coronavirus: BioNTech says vaccine safe for kids 5 to 11 | DW | 20.09.2021

 "We are eager to extend the protection afforded by the vaccine to this younger population," Pfizer CEO Albert Bourla said, while adding that "since July, pediatric cases of COVID-19 have risen about 240 percent in the US."

-The US Food and Drug Administration (FDA) has already approved BioNTech-Pfizer vaccine for children as young as 12.
-Other vaccine makers, such as Moderna and Johnson & Johnson, area also testing their jabs on younger children.
+The US Food and Drug Administration (FDA) has already approved BioNTech-Pfizer for children as young as 12.

 The vaccine could greatly faciliate the safe return of school children to in-person classes in the US, UK and in other countries.
 Many Western nations have been reluctant to give jabs to children due to the lack of available data on safety and efficacy.